bneidlinger/RobotWars/RobotWars_app_code.md

         await client.query('BEGIN');
         console.log(`[Auth Register] Transaction BEGIN for ${username}`);

         // 3.
+Check if username already exists WITHIN transaction for safety
+        // (Unique constraint will catch race conditions, but this check provides
+        // a slightly cleaner exit path if the user was created between the
-Check if username already exists (Use the client) const existingUser = await client.query('SELECT id FROM users WHERE username = $1', [username]);
+        // pre-check (if we had one) and BEGIN) const existingUser = await client.query('SELECT id FROM users WHERE username = $1', [username]);
         if (existingUser.rows.length > 0) {
             await client.query('ROLLBACK'); // Abort transaction
-            client.release(); // Release client BEFORE sending response console.log(`[Auth Register] Registration failed: Username '${username}' already taken.
+            // DO NOT release client here, finally block handles it. console.log(`[Auth Register] Registration failed: Username '${username}' already taken.
 Transaction ROLLBACK.`);
             return res.status(409).json({ message: 'Username already taken.' });
         }